dilshankarunarathne/spring-boot-notes/README.md

 It can be specific, dynamic or perential in nature.
 Try to use a single controller per specific URL and utilize dynamic elements in methods.

-The controller itself will respond with a specific method
+The controller itself will respond with a specific method, based on the annotation